microchip-pic-avr-examples/dspic33c-can-tp/README.md

 ## Setup for Board 2:

-    Using the same project.
+   This project is meant to kick of the message setting.
+It requires a button and an led.
+This will utilize the dspic33ck-curiosity-can-tp to recieve, process and respond to devices with an ID of 0xA2.

+    With the dspic33ck-curiosity-can-tp.X project open in the MPLAB® X IDE.

-    If the device you are using matches the default Project one you can continue to the pin configurations.
-If not, Right click the project folder and select Properties.
+    Right click the project folder and select Properties.
 Change the device to the one you are using and select an XC compiler.
 Apply these settings and continue with the next steps.

     1. Ensure the following is selected:
         - CAN-TP is added to the project and configure the following: